Skip to main content

 When Do AP Scores Come Out?

+Exam scores will be available beginning on Monday, July 8, 2024.
 Previously, scores were released in waves by different states.
-It is likely that this will be the case this year as well, so you may not get your scores until after July or August.
+This will likely be the case this year as well, so you may not get your scores until after July or August.

 The reasoning behind the long wait is because free-response questions are graded by hand by actual humans and can’t simply be scanned by a machine.
-While this can be anxiety-provoking, it’s a necessary step in order for graders to be thorough and fair.
+While the wait can be anxiety-provoking, it’s necessary so that graders can be thorough and fair.

 Can You Get Your AP Scores Early?

 It’s not possible to get your AP scores before the first release date.
-If the College Board releases scores in some states earlier than others as they have done previously, theoretically, you could see your score a little earlier if you were to:
+If the College Board releases scores in some states earlier than others as they have done previously, theoretically, you could see your score a little earlier if you were to do one of the following things:

 2. Ask a friend in another state to access your scores through your account.

-3. Use a VPN and set your location to a state with earlier release.
+3. Use a VPN and set your location to a state with an earlier release.

-However, it’s probably not worth it — the difference is a matter of a day or two.
+However, the trouble is probably not worth it—the difference is a matter of a day or two.

 Be very wary of scam sites claiming to let you see your scores early.
 Only the College Board can show you your scores.
-There are some sites that may have servers in states with the earliest release dates, but you will have to log into your College Board account through them, and we do not recommend giving away your login information to a third-party site.
+Some sites may have servers in states with the earliest release dates, but you will have to log into your College Board account through them, and we do not recommend giving away your login information to a third-party site.

 What is a Good AP Score?

 At most schools, the minimum score required for earning college credit is a 3 or 4 (usually 4 at more selective schools).
-But, bear in mind that some colleges don’t award credit at all or only award it for select AP exams.
+Bear in mind that some colleges only award credit for select AP exams, or don’t award credit at all.
 Still, they might use your scores for placement purposes, such as in foreign language or math courses.

-If you want to gauge how you did on the test compared to your peers, take a look at the percentage of test-takers who earned a 3 or above on these tests in the past, as per the charts below.
-This will give you insight into the strength of your performance.
+Once you get your scores back, if you want to gauge how you did on the test compared to your peers, take a look at the percentage of test-takers last year who earned a 3 or above on the APs you took, in the chart below.

 AP Exam